What is a Wrongful Death Bystander Claim in Texas

 Could I make a Texas Bystander Claim?

 As the name implies, only those who witness the incident are eligible to pursue a bystander claim.
-However, the definition of a “bystander” is fairly malleable and differs considerably between states, so it’s a good idea to consult with a winning negligent death law firm in Houston Texas before going ahead with your claim.
+However, the definition of a “bystander” is fairly malleable and differs considerably between states, so it’s a good idea to consult with a winning negligent death law firm in West Houston before going ahead with your claim.